 He came back with an Emporium bag and handed it to me.
-I didn’t look inside and went to the ladies’ room to examine his great The quality was okay but the blue dress, with white embroidery, was too short and the shoes weren't what I’d pick to match the dress.
+I didn’t look inside and went to the ladies’ room to examine what he’d bought.
+The quality was okay but the blue dress, with white embroidery, was too short and the shoes weren't what I’d pick to match the dress.
 Together, however, they made their statement.
-He wanted me nice and sexy.
+He wanted me to be a hot date.

 With my smock over my new dress, I strode back to his isolated table.
 Walking across the cafeteria I crossed my footsteps to provide emphasis from the high heels.
 Their clicking on the floor raised the heads of the girls at my regular table.

-Standing before his table, he stared down at my feet in the shoes he selected and smiled.
+Standing before him, he stared down at my feet in the shoes he selected and smiled.

 "How’d you like the dress."

 I lifted my smock as if to show the dress but pinched it with the smock, so it rose too.
 He briefly saw my panties.

 I dropped the smock, bent over, and crossed my arms, as if embarrassed.